Effects of Air Density

 Normally aspirated engines

 When your engine is not equipped with a turbo- or supercharger it will also suffer from the less dense air.
 Each intake stroke (which is by volume) will contain less air molecules and thus less power can be developed by the engine (due to the fixed fuel / air ratio).
-Propeller (and wing) efficiency is also reduced at higher density altitudes (for both fixed and controllable types).
+Propeller thrust (and wing) efficiency are also reduced at these higher density altitudes (for both fixed and controllable types).

 High elevation airports